Assistant Director of Legal Career Services

 - Consult and coordinate efforts with University colleagues in various offices such as, but not limited to, Admissions, Alumni Relations, Financial Aid, Graduate Academic Resource Center, Law Enrollment Center, and Clinical and Experiential Learning.

-- Serve as backup to Assistant Dean of Students for student organizations, law school events, student counseling and referral to campus resources, as needed.
+- Work with Assistant Dean of Students for student organizations, law school events, student counseling and referral to campus resources.

 - Monitor current trends and developments within the legal job market.